 We all need to accept some responsibility for protecting our own identities to help avoid becoming a victim of identity crime.
 This means being aware of the ways in which scammers and other criminals try and obtain our personal information—whether online, over the phone, by mail, or in person—and being careful in how we store and choose to share this information.

 For tips to help you protect your identity, visit the Protecting your identity page.

 Australians use a variety of credentials to prove their identity.
 Most of these are issued by government agencies.
 These can include documents such as a driver licence, Medicare card, passport, birth certificate or a citizenship certificate.
-The responsibility for the security of each of these documents lies with the issuing agency, which may be issued by either a federal, state or territory agency.
+The responsibility for the integrity of each of these documents lies with the issuing agency.

 National Identity Security Strategy

 The Council of Australian Governments has endorsed a National Identity Security Strategy to ensure Australia's approach to identity is ready to meet the opportunities and challenges presented by the digital economy and respond to the rapidly evolving nature of identity crime in Australia.

 The strategy outlines the objectives and guiding principles of a collective national approach to ensuring that all Australians can enjoy the benefits of a secure and protected identity.